We proactively work on improving diversity, equity, and inclusion (DEI) at

 We avoid working with outside recruiters, as we've found they don't present us

-few recruiting organizations and job boards that specifically focus on
+experimented with a few recruiting organizations and job boards that

-organizations that were any different than our previous experience with
+organizations were on par with our previous experience with recruiting

 The most reliable avenue we’ve found for ensuring a diverse talent pool is the

-events we run and attend, our own networks, and seeking people out who are
+events we run and attend, our own networks, and actively seeking people out who

-potentially a good fit for our team and actively asking them whether they would
+are potentially a good fit for our team and asking them whether they would like

 We don't simply direct these people to apply.
 Often these people never will, or